UnSetSoft/Guardian.js/README.md

 - Use `guardian init` to set a reasonable default (1 day)
 - Pass `--min-age 0` to install the latest version without age restriction

+Additional info:
+- If Guardian cannot find any versions that meet the `minAge` or the requested specification, it will display up to 3 suggestions and a link to the version history on npm so you can manually review more alternatives.

 ### Version Specification Issues

 If a specific version doesn't exist: